Brackets-Coder/BlockifyVR/README.md

 Note that pre-release versions (v1.0-release-candidate) may be unstable.
 This version can be downloaded [here](https://github.com/Brackets-Coder/BlockifyVR/releases/tag/v1.0-release-candidate).
 Any version below v1.0-release-candidate (old commits) should not be used.

-If you encounter any issues, please get help on the [issues](https://github.com/Brackets-Coder/BlockifyVR/issues) page.
+If you encounter any issues, please use the [issues](https://github.com/Brackets-Coder/BlockifyVR/issues) page.
 You can get help, show off your code, ask a question, suggest a new feature, and more on the [discussions](https://github.com/Brackets-Coder/BlockifyVR/discussions) page.

 More resources (demo projects, documentation, sample code, etc.) coming soon.